-This post was first published by Business Green.
+The post was first published on Business Green.

-This article was originally published in Business Green.
+This blog was first posted in Business Green.